This post may contain affiliate links. Read the full disclosure here.

 By increasing the light, temperature, and humidity, you can give your plant the extra energy it needs to help stave off shock.

-One specifically for hydroponics, since your plant won’t be getting any nutrients from the soil.
+Use a fertiliser specifically for hydroponics, since your plant won’t be getting any nutrients from the soil.
 As I mentioned before, I use General Hydroponics.
+Dynagro is another option if you can get hold of it.

 You may need a pH test kit for this if you’re planning on keeping a lot of plants in water.
 If the pH isn’t correct then your plant’s ability to take in nutrients can be compromised.